jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 third-party breaches, which can include supply chain breaches.
 See Figure 26.

-**Figure 26.** *A bar chart showing the factors that increased the average breach cost, measured in USD.
-The chart shows the cost difference from the USD 4.88M breach average for security system complexity, security skills shortage, and third-party breaches.*
+![Image of Figure 26.
+Cost difference from USD 4.88M breach average; measured in USD Factors that increased the average breach cost]

 ### High versus low levels of key cost amplifying factors
 When organizations suffered from a high-level shortage of